Q-Minh/nihu/dox/tut_elements.md

 Apparently, our element is a square volume \f$ 0 \le x,y \le 1 \f$.

-The local intrinsic coordinate type of the element can be accessed as ::volume_element::xi_t.
+The local intrinsic coordinate type of the element can be accessed as NiHu::volume_element::xi_t.

 \snippet elements.cpp Local coordinate

-The element's physical location can be obtained by calling the member ::volume_element::get_x with an argument \f$ \xi \f$.
+The element's physical location can be obtained by calling the member NiHu::volume_element::get_x with an argument \f$ \xi \f$.
 In our case, the location is a 2x1 double vector.

 \snippet elements.cpp location

-The element location gradient can be obtained by calling member ::volume_element::get_dx.
+The element location gradient can be obtained by calling member NiHu::volume_element::get_dx.
 In our case, this gradient is a 2x2 matrix, where the first column contains the derivative with respect to the first local coordinate \f$ {\bf x},_{\xi} \f$ and the second colum contains \f$ {\bf x},_{\eta} \f$.
 The element Jacobian can be obtained by evaluating the determinant of the gradient matrix.

 \snippet elements.cpp gradient

-The second derivative of the coordinate mapping is returned by function ::volume_element::get_ddx.
+The second derivative of the coordinate mapping is returned by function NiHu::volume_element::get_ddx.
 In our case, this is a 2x3 matrix, where the first column contains the second derivative with respect to the fisrt intrinsic coordinate \f$ {\bf x},_{\xi\xi}\f$, the second column contains \f$ {\bf x},_{\xi\eta}\f$, and the third colum contains \f$ {\bf x},_{\eta\eta} \f$.

 \snippet elements.cpp second derivative